skydoves/sandwich/README.md

 ### ApiResponse Extensions for Coroutines

-You can handle the `ApiResponse` with the coroutines extensions, which you can run your suspend functions on the scopes.
+You can handle the `ApiResponse` with coroutines extensions below, which allows you can launch your suspend functions on the scopes.

 - **suspendOnSuccess**: Executes if the `ApiResponse` is `ApiResponse.Success`.
 You can access body data directly in this scope.
 - **suspendOnError**: Executes if the `ApiResponse` is `ApiResponse.Failure.Error`.
 You can access `message()` and `errorBody` in this scope.